-I was appointed as the Chair of the FNQ Regional Disability Council, making me also a member of the Disability Council of Queensland (DCQ).
+In 2004 I was appointed as the Chair of the FNQ Regional Disability Council, making me also a member of the Disability Council of Queensland (DCQ).
 Appointed by then Minister Warren Pitt, I met many great friends during my time on our local disability council, including Suzy O’Reilly and Doug Robbins.
-I also worked with Elsie Butler, the wife of Bill Butler, my former colleague at the Public Trustee.
+I also worked with Elsie Butler (the wife of Bill Butler, my old work colleague from the Public Trustee).
 They were both great advocates as well as parents of a child with Down Syndrome.

-Many of the activists in the struggle for the rights of people with disabilities had exceptional qualities.
-This was a virtue resulting from their difference and the richness of their life experience.
-This often included overcoming numerous obstacles (both physical and attitudinal).
+Many of the activists I worked with in the struggle for the rights of people with disabilities had exceptional qualities.
+These virtues resulted from their difference and the richness of their life experience.
+This included overcoming numerous obstacles (both physical and attitudinal).

 Doug and Suzy

 Doug Robbins was born with the Duchenne Muscular Dystrophy gene.
 Over his childhood years, his parents watched him decline from an able-bodied toddler to a wheelchair using teenager.
 They realised he would not live to be an old man.
 Doug was a school captain at Smithfield and was much loved by his fellow students.
-After completing his school education, Doug embraced the arts, and was the creative mind behind numerous theatrical presentations.
+After completing his school education, Doug embraced the arts.
+He became the creative mind behind numerous theatrical presentations.
 The arts proved a wonderful opportunity for Doug to express his talent and creativity.